DreamRealitii/BadCutType/README.md

 - Has settings to enable/disable, change font size/color, write your own text for each bad cut type.

 1.0.0 Issues:
 - Hitting a bomb gives WrongColor text.
+Update to add new BombHit text.

 Possible improvements:
 - Other languages besides English?
 I don't know them.